pythairdrop/metamaskvaultchecker/README.md

 # metamasklogchecker
-Program to check the balance of a Metamask log file and extract the hash for hashcat.
+Program to check the balance of a Metamask log file and extract the vault data